-If you have two processors (one for each ear), always wear the processor programmed for your left ear on the left and the processor programmed for your right ear on the right.
-Using the wrong processor could result in loud or distorted sounds that, in some instances, could cause extreme discomfort
+Each processor is programmed specifically for each implant.
+Never wear another person's processor or lend yours to another user.
+If you have two processors (one for each ear), always wear the processor programmed for your left ear on the left, and the processor programmed for your right ear on the right.
+Using the wrong processor could result in loud or distorted sounds that, in some instances, may cause extreme discomfort.